In putting together this list of the best sustainable clothing brands we tried to be inclusive as possible but we had to make some hard decisions.

 Fair Trade Winds is a family business and believe that if we’re all on this planet together, we can work cooperatively to create incredible change.

-They are even part of the Fair Trade Federation, so you can trust that their products are all fairly traded and handmade.
+They are even fair trade certified by the Fair Trade Federation, so you can trust that their products are all fairly traded and handmade.

 Their jumpsuits are so cute and are made in India out of 95% cotton and 5% Lycra.
 They’re just so comfy to wear around the town.

-Sezane is another sustainable company with the idea of making high-quality products that can be worn forever, while offering them at a fair and accessible price.
+Sezane is another sustainable fashion brand with the idea of making high-quality eco-friendly products that can be worn forever, while offering them at a fair and accessible price.

 Sezane are trying hard to become more and more sustainable everyday.
-70% of there materials are already eco-responsible, and they have obtained 3 certifications including GOTS certification.
+70% of their sustainable materials are already eco-responsible, and they have obtained 3 certifications including GOTS certification.
+We love their GOTS certified organic cotton.

 This is there Fleurine Blouse that has a flowy fit and rounded neckline, it’s even made fully of viscose, a sustainable material made of cellulose fibers from wood.